raralabs/create-rara-app/Readme.md

 **public/\_\_redirects** is used to prevent _page not found_ issue on reload after deploying on netlify

+**nginx.conf**: This file is used to prevent _page not found_ issues on reload after deploying on nginx server.
+The nginx server is used if you deploy with the given dockerFile

 ### For Development

 - npm link (creates a symlink);